 Drive the Great Ocean Road

 If you’ve got more than a few days in Melbourne, consider getting out of the city to drive the Great Ocean Road.
-It’s one of Australia’s most beautiful drives, and over 250 kilometres you’ll spot gorgeous sandy beaches, great surf breaks and wonderful little beach towns.
+It’s one of Australia’s most beautiful drives, and over almost 250 kilometres you’ll spot gorgeous sandy beaches, great surf breaks and wonderful little beach towns.

 Make sure to also stop at the Twelve Apostles, a collection of limestone columns that sit just off the coast.
 Despite its name, there were never actually 12 columns, only ever eight, but today only seven remain.
 In addition to the 12 Apostles, there are so many awesome things to do on the Great Ocean Road.